kljensen/ergonomic-som-hpc/content/tmux.md

 In tmux
 - Sessions have windows
 - Windows have panes
-- Panes have "buffers", usually a terminal session or some other process
+- Panes have some kind of process running in them, like a shell

 Let's add a window.
 To do so, I should to introduce you to the tmux "prefix key".
 By default, this is `Ctrl-b`.
 When you type `Ctrl-b`, you're telling tmux "I'm about to give you a command".